Manufacturing · Fastening

 1.39

-When you tighten a bolt, most of the applied torque is consumed by friction under the head and in the threads; only a small fraction is converted into the axial clamp force (preload) that actually holds the joint together.
+When you tighten a bolt, most of the applied torque is consumed by friction under the head and in the threads; only a fraction becomes axial clamp force (preload).
 The widely used short-form relationship captures this with a single nut factor K:

 T = K · d · F

 where T = tightening torque (N·m), K = nut factor (dimensionless), d = nominal thread diameter (m), and F = bolt preload / clamp force (N).
-Rearranged, the preload from a known torque is F = T / (K · d).
+Rearranged: F = T / (K · d).

 For an M10 bolt (d = 0.010 m, A_s = 58 mm²) tightened to T = 50 N·m with a dry nut factor K = 0.20: preload F = 50 / (0.20 × 0.010) = 25 000 N = 25 kN.
 Tensile stress σ = 25 000 / 58 ≈ 431 MPa.
 The class 8.8 proof load is 58 × 600 = 34.8 kN, so the preload sits at about 72% of proof — a sensible target.